stewartlord/resume/README.md

 ## A Bit About Me

 I am passionate about the user experience.
 I respect simple pragmatic architecture.
 I think we should optimize the ratio of lines of code to user happiness.
 I want to know that what we're building delivers value.
-Some people affectionately call me a pixel nazi, or a code nazi because I care about the details.
 I like to solve gnarly problems and I love working with other passionate, talented people!

 ## Diff Changes